3 in 4 Indian professionals to look for new job in 2021: LinkedIn

-New Delhi, Feb 3 (IANS) More than three in four professionals in India will consider changing jobs or actively look for a new role in the next 12 months, said a new survey by professional networking platform LinkedIn on Wednesday.
+New Delhi: More than three in four professionals in India will consider changing jobs or actively look for a new role in the next 12 months, said a new survey by professional networking platform LinkedIn on Wednesday.

 But the new "Job Seeker" research also revealed a sense of professional uncertainty and worry among Indian professionals as the job market continues to get more competitive in 2021.